 Note that sums of Poisson random variables are Poisson.
 This follows from the development of this section.
-That is, for any t > s > r, all three of the indicated quantities in $(N_t - N_s) + (N_s - N_r) = N_t - N_r$ are Poisson.
-Thus the Poisson distribution is infinitely divisible in the sense defined at the end of the preceding section.
-Of course the infinite divisibility of Poisson random variables can also be verified by characteristic functions as in (4.101).
+That is, for any t > s > r, all three of the indicated quantities in $(N_t - N_s) + (N_s - N_r) =$ $N_t - N_r$ are Poisson.
+Thus the Poisson distribution is infinitely divisible in the sense of section 4.13.
+Of course the infinite divisibility of Poisson random variables can also be verified by characteristic functions as in (4.99).
 Poisson random variables satisfy the requirements of the central limit theorem and hence it can be concluded that with appropriate normalization, the Poisson cdf approaches the Gaussian cdf asymptotically.